Group4Synoptic/mainProject/README.md

 * Contacts page now has full json functionality, user's messages' are sent to the json file [contacts.json](public/json/contact.json)

+## Water Trading page

+* Dev started

+* DB added - everyone needs to delete the old schema, synopticProjectRegistration, and copy and paste the new [schema.sql](schema.sql) into the query tool on pgadmin

+* Form added - takes in req water, urgency, contact details

+* DB stores aforementioned data on submission

 ## Additional Features/Fixes

 * As a test harness I've added a piece of text saying "Welcome Guest"(No user logged in) or "Welcome [username]"(When logged in) this is located in [index.html](public/index.html) under the id "welcome-message" *in case anyone wants to style it or remove it* - I added it to test that sessions were working correctly